onehippo/demo-commerce-connector/README.md

 # demo-commerce-connector

-Example commerce connector implementation for learning and demonstration purpose, compliant with StarterStore v14 Commerce Connector SDK.
+Example commerce connector implementations for learning and demonstration purpose, compliant with StarterStore v14.1+ Commerce Connector SDK.

+This project has two submodules: b2c and b2b.

+b2c submodule is a demo B2C Commerce Connector module and b2b submodule is a demo B2B Commerce Connector module.

 ## Documentation